 Parish property is usually vested in the London Diocesan Fund as diocesan authority (custodian trustee).
 Sometimes the trustee may be the Bishop of London’s Fund, but in both instances the consent of the Fund is required for any letting or disposal – although not for a casual hiring.
 In this Diocese, the day to day responsibilities of the diocesan authority have been delegated by the Diocesan Bishops Council to the Diocesan Finance Committee.
 The Finance Committee, in considering any proposal affecting Parish property, would take into account the following considerations:

-Does the proposed transaction comply with the requirements of the 1993 Charities Act?
+- Does the proposed transaction comply with the requirements of the Charities Act 2011?

 Deeds of Trust

 Not all Parish properties have a deed of trust, some are simply held by the London Diocesan Fund ‘for the benefit of the Parish’.
 Other properties may have specific trusts attached to them restricting the use of the property and/or the use of any income or sale proceeds.

 There are a number of ways in which a Church building might be shared with another denomination.
 In all cases, the Archdeacon must be consulted in the first instance.
 Legal advice may be obtained from the Diocesan Registry.